Rights to Ricky Sanchez

-Rights to Ricky Sanchez is a sports podcast about the Philadelphia 76ers, founded and hosted by former New York sports radio executive Spike Eskin and television comedy writer Michael Levin.
+Rights to Ricky Sanchez is a sports podcast about the Philadelphia 76ers, founded and hosted by Philadelphia sports talk host/former New York sports radio executive Spike Eskin and television comedy writer Michael Levin.
 The podcast debuted in 2013 and is named after Puerto Rican basketball player Ricky Sánchez, whose contractual rights the 76ers owned from 2007 to 2012.

-The podcast has become one of the most popular and influential single-team podcasts in sports, with celebrity interviews, live shows, catchphrases, and fan movements that have impacted the larger 76ers and NBA culture.
+The podcast has become one of the most influential single-team podcasts in sports, with celebrity interviews, live shows, catchphrases, and fan movements that have impacted the larger 76ers and NBA culture.

 History

 The Rights to Ricky Sanchez podcast was launched by Spike Eskin and Michael Levin in July 2013, following the hiring of Sixers general manager Sam Hinkie.
 The early years of the podcast followed the team during the years of what would come to be called “The Process,” where the team was intentionally bad in order to better their draft position and long-term outlook.
 Eskin and Levin were among the most vocal supporters of The Process, arguing weekly on behalf of fans who wanted the team to build for the future with the goal of ultimately winning a championship.

 Over this period, Eskin and Levin also started the annual tradition of the Lottery Party, where Philadelphia-area fans would assemble to watch the ESPN broadcast of the NBA Draft Lottery, which would determine the Sixers’ position in the upcoming NBA draft.
 As the podcast became more popular and the team's record began to improve in the late 2010s, the Rights to Ricky Sanchez also hosted several Philadelphia-area live podcasts, with then-current Sixers T. J. McConnell, Dario Šarić, Mike Scott, head coach Brett Brown and general manager Elton Brand as special guests.

 In 2018, the now-twice-a-week podcast also launched a content vertical.
-It featured writing from both hosts, as well as from a pool of regular writers and podcast guests, including Andrew Unterberger (“AU”), Dan Olinger ("The Danny"), Mike O’Connor (“MOC”), and newsletter writer Alonzo Jones (“Zo”).
+It featured writing from both hosts, as well as from a pool of regular writers and podcast guests, including Andrew Unterberger (“AU”), Mike O’Connor (“MOC”), Beckett Sanderson ("The Statman") and former writers Adam Aaronson ("SixersAdam"), Dan Olinger ("The Danny"), and Alonzo Jones (“Zo”).
 Abbie Huertas was added as the site's primary illustrator in 2019.
 CJ Coyle was brought on as the show's primary producer in 2020, leading to the podcast also being broadcast live online over social media and the site's YouTube channel.
-In 2023, Adam Aaronson ("SixersAdam") departed and Olinger joined as beat writer.